Mechanical loss and stability analysis of NEXCERA in ultra-stable optical cavities: Introduction

 \section{Introduction}

-Ultra-stable laser cavities are among the most precise measurement instruments currently in use, with applications spanning optical lattice clocks~\cite{Ludlow_2015, Matei_2017, Zhang_2017, Oelker2019}, gravitational wave detectors~\cite{Aso_2013, abbott2016observation, Sathyaprakash2012}, and fundamental physics experiments~\cite{Higginbotham2018, Marra2018, Milner2019, Kennedy2020}.
-The sensitivity of these systems is limited by various noise sources.
-In laser cavities, noise sources such as seismic vibrations, vacuum fluctuations, temperature instabilities, residual amplitude modulation, and parasitic etalons must also be carefully suppressed to achieve optimal system performance.
-These noise sources can often be minimized through careful engineering of the cavity system, including isolation systems, vacuum design, and optical and electronic components~\cite{Nazarova_2006, Chen_2006, Braccinni_2005, Riehle_2003, Legero_2010}.
+Ultra-stable optical cavities rank among the most precise measurement instruments available today, with applications in optical lattice clocks~\cite{Ludlow_2015, Matei_2017, Zhang_2017, Oelker2019}, gravitational wave detection~\cite{Aso_2013, abbott2016observation, Sathyaprakash2012, Abac2025}, and fundamental physics experiments~\cite{Ashby2003, Roberts2017, Delva2018, Milner2019, Kennedy2020}, including tests of general relativity and probes of fundamental constants.
+The sensitivity of these systems is ultimately limited by various noise sources.
+In optical cavities, this includes seismic vibrations, vacuum fluctuations, temperature instabilities, residual amplitude modulation, and parasitic etalons.
+Many of these can be mitigated through careful system design, incorporating isolation techniques, vacuum engineering, and optimized optical and electronic components~\cite{Nazarova_2006, Chen_2006, Braccinni_2005, Riehle_2003, Legero_2010}.

-As a very important fundamental noise source, thermal noise of the cavity components currently limits the performance of ultra-stable laser cavities: mirror substrates, mirror coatings and the spacer~\cite{numata2004thermal, kessler2012sub, Matei_2017, hafner20158}.
-Over the years, numerous efforts have been made to mitigate thermal noise in order to enhance the performance.
-This has included using crystalline materials for mirror substrates~\cite{Nawrodt2007, Nawrodt2008b}, improving the properties of the mirror coatings~\cite{Penn_2003, Martin_2010, Martin_2008, Harry_2007, Granata_2020}, exploring new coating materials~\cite{Crooks_2006, cole2013tenfold, Vajente_2021, Dickmann_2018, McGhee_2023, dickmann2023experimental}, and lowering the system’s temperature~\cite{Zhang_2017, Matei_2017}.
-Furthermore, reducing mirror thermal noise can also be achieved by manipulating the laser beam’s spot size on the mirrors~\cite{Amairi_2013}, using higher-order modes~\cite{Vinet_2010}, or employing non-Gaussian beam shapes~\cite{Ambrosio_2003, Bondarescu_2006}.